cmspeedrunner/Zang/README.md

 Zang's Mascot, Sid

+## Official Website
+To see the official zang website [click on this!](https://zanglanguage.wordpress.com/)
 ## Running a script
 To run a script must go into the command prompt and make sure your working directory has your script you want to run and the run.py file and the intepreter.py file.
 Then run. `python run.py yourfile.zang` and it will run
 ## Starting the shell